influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/troubleshoot.md

 Flight SQL uses Flight RPC and defines additional methods to query database metadata, execute queries, and manipulate prepared statements.
 To learn more about Flight SQL, see [Introducing Apache Arrow Flight SQL: Accelerating Database Access](https://arrow.apache.org/blog/2022/02/16/introducing-arrow-flight-sql/).

-To query data or retrieve information about data stored in {{% cloud-name %}}, a Flight client (for example, `influx3` or an InfluxDB v3 client library) sends a request that calls an InfluxDB Flight RPC or Flight SQL service method.
+To query data or retrieve information about data stored in {{% cloud-name %}}, use a Flight client to send a call to an InfluxDB Flight RPC or Flight SQL service method.
-For example, if you call the `influxdb3-python` Python client library `InfluxDBClient3.query()` method, the client in turn calls the `pyarrow.flight.FlightClient.do_get()` method that passes a Flight ticket containing your credentials and query to InfluxDB's Flight [`DoGet(FlightCallOptions, Ticket)` method](https://arrow.apache.org/docs/cpp/api/flight.html#_CPPv4N5arrow6flight12FlightClient5DoGetERK17FlightCallOptionsRK6Ticket).
+For example, if you use the [`influxdb3-python` Python client library](/influxdb/cloud-dedicated/reference/client-libraries/v3/python/) and call the `InfluxDBClient3.query()` method, the client in turn calls the `pyarrow.flight.FlightClient.do_get()` method and passes a Flight ticket containing your credentials and query to InfluxDB's Flight [`DoGet(FlightCallOptions, Ticket)` method](https://arrow.apache.org/docs/cpp/api/flight.html#_CPPv4N5arrow6flight12FlightClient5DoGetERK17FlightCallOptionsRK6Ticket).

 InfluxDB responds with one of the following: